zgibberish/rotwood-mods/docs/enabling_devtools.md

 ## (Optimal) Disabling save file encryption

-By default saves are also encrypted to prevent tampering, if you need to inspect them, do this edit in `main.lua` to disable that:
+By default saves are also encrypted to prevent tampering, if you need to inspect them, make this edit in `main.lua` to disable that:

 ```diff
 -ENCODE_SAVES = RELEASE_CHANNEL ~= "dev"